 © Andrey Goopsa

-Kharkiv, Mariupol, Kyiv, Borodianka are difficult to recognize today even for the indigenous people.
+Kharkiv, Mariupol, Kherson, Borodianka are difficult to recognize today even for the indigenous people.
 In the memories, they are cozy and beautiful, with sights, monuments of architecture and places where everyone liked to meet, have lunch, work and relax.
 How do the streets and avenues, well-known to their local residents, look like after a month of war?
 We can also see these catastrophic changes, they are shown by Andrey Goopsa, a designer from Kharkiv, in his works.

 — Andrey, tell us a bit about yourself: where do you live and what do you do?